7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • No gig bag, accessories, or lessons are included.

-Overall, the Ibanez AW54LCE is a fantastic choice for players looking for an all-mahogany, affordable left handed electro-acoustic guitar.
+Overall, the Ibanez AW54LCE is a fantastic choice for players looking for an all-mahogany, affordable left-handed electro-acoustic guitar.

 Get The Best Price

-6. Ibanez AC340L
+6. Ibanez AEG70L

-Best Left Handed Electro-Acoustic Guitar For Smaller Players
+Best Small-Bodied Left Handed Electro-Acoustic Guitar

-Ibanez AC340L Concert Left Handed Acoustic Guitar
+Ibanez AEG70L Concert Left Handed Acoustic Guitar

 Get The Best Price